firehol/blocklist-ipsets/README.md

 # Using these ipsets

 Please be very careful what you choose to use and how you use it.
 If you blacklist traffic using these lists you may end up blocking your users, your customers, even yourself (!) from accessing your services.

-1. Goto to the site of each list and read how each list is maintained.
+1. Go to to the site of each list and read how each list is maintained.
 You are going to trust these guys for doing their job right.

 2. Most sites have either a donation system or commercial lists of higher quality.
 Try to support them.